slavaaaaaaaaaa/devops-homework/README.md

 A strategy everyone is fond of is talking an object through your problem (this has classically been a poor rubber duck).
 Walk it through the entire problem, beginning to end: usually, one stumbles into whatever they've missed.

 My personal strategy has been to imagine how I will explain the problem when it comes time to ask questions to my coworkers.
 This is a combination of both of the above.

+### Communication

+It would be preferred to communicate over something other than text: use a simple chat medium to communicate: e.g. IRC, Slack are preferred, but anything works that can

+- perform code formatting and
+- run on a computer

 ### Excellent Code